braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/content-cards_in_canvas.md

 #### Multiple Feeds based on Categories

 You can separate your Content Cards into multiple feeds based on categories.
 For example, different topics users can browse, or transactional vs. marketing feeds.
-For more information, see these guides for creating multiople feeds using Key Value Pairs:
+For more information, see these guides for creating different feeds using Key Value Pairs:

 * [Multiple Feeds for Web SDK](https://www.braze.com/docs/developer_guide/platform_integration_guides/web/content_cards/multiple_feeds/)
 * [Multiple Feeds for Android SDK](https://www.braze.com/docs/developer_guide/platform_integration_guides/android/content_cards/multiple_feeds/)